at a glance...

 The style of worship is as varied as our teams.
 We encourage and expect each team to take ownership of their team as their own ministry.
 Thus, each team worships out of its own tradition.
 With that, a typical worship service in the jail looks much like a typical worship service in your church, including: singing, teaching, and prayer.

-clergy contact visit
+clergy contact visiting

 The Clergy Contact Visiting Program is designed to assist ordained clergy in their pastoral work inside the jails of Hamilton County, Ohio.
 While clergy normally have broader visiting privileges than the general population such visits are non-contact, which means they take place behind glass.